Ed-Fi-Alliance-OSS/Ed-Fi-Starter-Kit-SEA-Data-Collection/packer/README.md

 ```
 ### Open a PowerShell console (greater or equal to PSVersion 5) in elevated mode

-Set your location in the console to the Starter-Kit-SEA-Data-Collection\packer folder.
+Set your location in the console to the Starter-Kit-SEA-Modernization\packer folder.
 Execute the build-vm.ps1 to create your VM.

 ### Optional Parameters